ernitron/radio-server/README.md

 # Radio-server

-Radio Server for Debian based system, RaspberryPI and CHIP and more...
+Radio Server for Debian based system, RaspberryPI, CHIP 9$ Computer and more...

-It is a minimalistic wrap on mplayer//omxplayer and a bunch of internet radio url addresses kept in a sqlite3 DB.
+It is a minimalistic wrap on mpg123//mplayer//omxplayer and a bunch of internet radio url addresses kept in a sqlite3 DB.
 Design is responsive by means of Twitter:Bootstrap.

 Is is just a simple web interfcae to search, play, modify Internet Radios.
 Adding your genre, and information to search easily.